 Exercise At least half an hour of exercise per day is required to keep a Schipperke happy and healthy—more is better.
 A fenced area for play and plenty of long walks on-leash are ideal to keep a Schip safe.

 Endurance Schipperkes are likely to outlast their owners and they're often ready to go at any moment.
 They have no shortage of stamina and appreciate an active lifestyle.

 Activity distance rating

-Food The recommended diet for most Schipperkes is about ¾ - 1 ½ cups of high-quality dry food daily, based on the dog's average weight and activity level.
+Food The recommended diet for most Schipperkes is about ¾ to 1½ cups of high-quality dry food daily, based on the dog’s average weight and activity level.
 This amount should be split between two meals, or can be offered in a food-dispensing puzzle toy.

 Schipperkes do not tend to guard their food more than any other breed, but children should never be allowed to touch or remove food while any dog is eating.

-Alone Time With enough exercise and attention otherwise, Schipperke may be able to stay home alone for 5-8 hours during the day.
+Alone Time Given enough exercise and attention, Schipperke may be able to stay home alone for five to eight hours during the day.
 With too little exercise, the breed may become destructive or bark.
 Crate training can help keep a Schipperke safe while he is home alone.